kbakeradi/hello-react-component-shadowdom/README.md

-# Hello React Component
+# Hello React Component Shadow DOM

-An example React Component that shows a formatted hello headline, published to npm.
+An example React Component that shows a formatted hello headline with shadow dom styling, published to npm.

 ## How to use